Survivor (franchise): Evacuation and quitting

 Some players have been eliminated from the game by other means than being voted out.
 Castaways who suffer severe injuries or exhaustion are evaluated by the medical team which is always on call.
 The medical team may provide treatment and give the player the option to continue in the game, warning them of the health risks involved.
 However, if the medical doctor determines that the player is at risk of permanent injury or death and needs to be removed from the game for their own health, they will be removed and taken to a nearby hospital.
 In Survivor: Cambodia, the producers were notified that one of the remaining castaways' children had been hospitalized, and the castaway was pulled from the game to return home and be with their family.
-Survivor: Kaoh Rong has had the most evacuations to date, with three.
+Survivor: Kaôh Rōng has had the most evacuations to date, with three.

 Occasionally, castaways who are not in need of medical treatment have decided to quit the game, without waiting to be voted out, due to physical or emotional exhaustion—either by making an announcement at a Tribal Council, in which case they are let out of the game without any vote, or by being recovered from camp after making their intentions clear to producers and being interviewed by the host.
 When a player leaves the game without being voted off, the other tribes are notified of the departed player's removal, and the next Tribal Council may be cancelled.
 After the players merge into one tribe, any who have been removed from the game by medical evacuation are still eligible to participate as jury members once the medical examiners deem them healthy enough to do so.
 Those that have quit the game voluntarily may also still be eligible for the jury and, if their reasons for leaving are considered sufficient, they may also still be allowed to make a farewell speech to the camera.